Setting Up Your Telerik Reporting License Key

 Updating Your License Key

 Whenever you purchase a new Telerik Reporting license or renew an existing one, always download and install a new license key.
 The new license key includes information about all previous license purchases.
 This process is referred to as a license key update.
-Once you have the new license key, use it to activate Telerik Report.
+Once you have the new license key, use it to activate Telerik Reporting.